“Follow me young man,

 The town is 1,400 feet above sea level on the stunning French Mediterranean.
 It is referred to as the Eagles Nest because of its elevated location.
 Eze’s population is around 2,000 people.

-The area around Eze has had inhabitants are far back at 2000 BC.
+The area around Eze has had inhabitants as far back as 2000 BC.
 The hilltop town has passed through man occupations; the Romans, the Moors, Turks, Spaniards, Italians, and the Phoenicians.

 It has had much upheaval in its time, including King Louis XIV destroying the fortified wall in 1706 during the War of the Spanish succession.
 It was not until 1860 that Eze was designated a part of France by a unanimous vote by the people of Eze.